Face-to-face virtual blended learning

 Terms and conditions

-If you choose to join blended learning classes you will have until the census date on 9 August 2020 as an introductory period to allow you to decide if this is the right mode of study for you.
+If you choose to join blended learning classes you will have until the census date on 4 December 2020 for the November 2020 intake as an introductory period to allow you to decide if this is the right mode of study for you.

 If, by the end of the introductory period, you choose not to continue your studies online you have two options available: